chrisallo/monchest/README.md

-# Glacier
+# Barnet

-`Glacier` is a data store engine for web browser.
+`Barnet` is a data store engine for web browser.
 It supports unlimited data store for string, object, and binary(blob) data regardless of the per-item size limit.

 ## Installation